Kofi Annan speaks for Dick Durbin and the Democrat Party.

 And then they'll run around and they'll ask Republicans, what do you think of the Michael Moore movie?

-What do you have to say, Congressman X about that charge?
+What do you have to say, Congressman X, about that charge?

 And what do you have to say about the allegation in that part of the movie, Senator X?

-It just but the Swift boat vets come out, circle the wagons, destroy the swift boat vets, attack the messenger.
+It just, but the Swiftboat vets come out, circle the wagons, destroy the Swiftboat vets, attack the messenger.

-Uh our friends will say, so we should never embrace somebody like a Michael Moore or whatever.
+At any rate, we are different than the Democrats, our friends will say, so we should never embrace somebody like a Michael Moore or whatever.

 But Joe Klein is just an author.

-Why trash him, or not Joe Klein, but Ed Klein?
+Or not Joe Klein, but Ed Klein.

 He's just an author.